If your boss wanted to give you a $1,300 bonus on the spot, you’d take it, right?

 Why do so many employees miss out on potentially receiving thousands of dollars every year?

-Get professional help.
-If you have access to professional investment help (online advice or managed accounts), take advantage of that benefit.
+If you have access to professional investment help (including online advice or managed accounts), take advantage of that benefit.

-“The 401(k) match is one of the best deals going for employees, providing an immediate 100% return per dollar invested.
-Maximizing your available 401(k) match is a key way for millions of American employees to improve their retirement security.
-While many people might feel like they can’t afford to save more, we hope that these numbers help them realize that they can’t afford not to.”
+Remember, the 401(k) match is one of the best deals going for employees, providing an immediate 100% return per dollar invested.
+So, making sure you get the full match is a key way to improve your retirement security.
+While many people might feel like they can’t afford to save more, we hope that these numbers help them realize that they can’t afford not to.